TriplyDB/Comunica-GraphQL/Comunica-Apollo-Federation-Example/README.md

 Prerequisites: make sure the [Comunica-API](https://github.com/kadaster/data-science-team/tree/master/Comunica-Api) is running by running `yarn server` in the correct folder.
 The API will be available at `localhost:3000`

-After cloning this repository run `yarn` in the directory.
+After cloning this repository run `yarn && yarn run build` in the directory.
 In order to expose the GraphQL endpoint and also start the GUI run:

 `yarn run dev`